yabinmeng/invdel_spark_js/README.md

 ## Start/Stop DSE Spark Jobserver

 DSE Spark Jobserver is simply a packaged version of the OSS Spark Jobserver.
 There is no functional difference between them.
-Starting DSE Spark Jobserver is esay, simply executing the following command with the screen output as below:
+Starting DSE Spark Jobserver is esay, just by executing the following command with the screen output as below:
 ```
   $ dse spark-jobserver start
   JMX_PORT empty, using default 9999